trub64/trubs-variants/README.md

 This option allows for some alternate zombie forms as seen in mods created by Robeloto.
 It alters the various meshes with texture files, producing various "freaks" of nature.

 #### 3.3.1. -m
 This option enables the creation of zombies and hostile animal variants with a chance of having their texture changed to something other than the normal mesh.
-This can produce some very odd entities with a "fire elemental", "mummy" or "glass" look to them.
+This can produce some very odd entities with an "iron", "mummy" or "mucky" look to them, though for some zombie types only hair may be affected.

 #### 3.3.2. -mp
 If specified this allows you to specify the percent chance of freak material for an entity, from 1 to 100.
-If not used, the default is 33.
+If not specified, the default is 33 (33% chance)

 ### 3.4.
 Sizing Options
-By default this variant tries to alter the entity size by some degree so as to produce a better variety.
-For zombies this is done by altering their scale to one of  85%, 90%, 95%, 100%, 105%, 110%, and 115%.
-Animals have additional possibilities of 50%, 75%, 125%, and 150%, with timid animals having an additional chance of 200%, and 250%.
-This can produce seemingly "baby animals", along with huge wolves and "riding chickens".
+By default this variant tries to alter the entity size by some degree so as to produce a variety of sizes.
+A value is chosen as  75, 100 or 125 for zombies;  all animals have additional possibilities of 50 and 150, with timid animals having chances of 175, 200, 225 and 250.
+This chosen value is then varied by +/- 10% to create the final `trub_scale` (considered a percent, so 150 equals 150%, or x1.5).

-Sizing will alter the hit capacity by a power of 1.66 if greater than 100% and a power of 0.6 if lesser.
-In addition, mass (which can affect knockback from hits or explosions) is based on the "mass-cubed" rule, so something with double the size will have eight times the mass (and likewise, at half the size will have one-eighth the mass).

-Sizing will modify damage -- something that is 150% size will do 150% damage!

-Sizing  also affects harvesting to a limited degree.
-Scale is used at a 0.85 power, so something that is 200% will return about 180% in harvestables, while something at 50% size will produce aboutt 60% harvestables.
+This value (seen as an attribute for generated entities) has the following effects:

+1) `SizeScale` for the new variant equals the original value multiplied by the `trub_scale`, capped at a lower limit of 0.25 and an upper limit of 2.0.
+This will produce the effects of  "baby animals", along with taller/shorter zombies and "riding chickens".

+2) `HealthMax` is modified on a slight power curve based on the assumption that a greater/larger cross-section implies a slightly greater/lesser damage capacity.
+The original `HealthMax` is multiplied by `trub_scale` raised to a power of 1.33 to produce the new value (thus, at 200 `trub_scale`, the actual multiplier is about x2.5; at 50 the actual multiplier is about x0.4)
+   * Raging Stags (see later option) have an additional x2.0 multiplier to account for their smaller base hit points, to make them a little more dangerous.

+   The actual ration of new `HealthMax` to the original value is used as a multiplier to the `ExperienceGain` value

+3) `Mass` is based on a more reduced "mass-squared" rule, so something with a `trub_scale` of 200 will have a `Mass` multiplier of x4.0 (and likewise, a 50 will have a `Mass` multiplier of x0.25).
+This further tweaked by a random +/- 10% for some variance.
+Smaller animals will tend to be knocked farther on a strong hit, but larger animals won't move as much.  `Mass` is capped at a lower limit of 2 and an upper limit of 20000.

+4) `EntityDamage` and `BlockDamage` will be altered by a root power curve since being bigger does not produce linearly stronger hits.(and to prevent large entities from completely on-shotting players).
+The original damage values are multiplied by the `trub_scale` raised to the 0.75 power (a 200 scale entity will do about x1.7 damage, a 50 scale one will do about x0.6).
+This is further varied by +/- 10% for each danmage type and calculated to determine a `perc_add` for each damage type.

+5) Havestables defined with `Harvest` are affected by a root power curve as well.
+The `trub_scale` raised to the 0.85 power multiplies the original harvestable value, +/- 10%.
+   * Entities with a freak mesh will have HALF the figured harvestables

 #### 3.4.1. -g
 This enables "Land of the Giants" mode (see `https://www.youtube.com/watch?v=nHQ_r8ZwPOw`).
-This can be quite freaky.
 While I would have liked to actually have entities 10x the size of normal players, unfortunatly at such size they seem to be unable to hit you.

-With some playing around I found that applying sizings of 150%, 175%, 200%, 225%, and 250% worked ok (POI zombies will tend to get stuck in buildings, but in the wilds will be ok).
-Timid and hostile animals have 275% and 300% options.
+This mode creates `trub_scale` sizes of 150, 175, 200, 225, and 250 for zombies, with 275 and 300 allowed for animals.
+POI zombies will tend to get stuck in buildings, but wandering zombies shound be ok.

 This option is incompatible with `-k` or `-ns`

 #### 3.4.2. -k
 This enables "Munchkin" mode.
-Zombies are give a scaling range of 45%, 50%, 55%, 60%, 65%, or 70%, while animals get a range of 50%, 80%, 90%, 100%, 110%, and 120%.
+Zombies are give a `trub_scale`  25, 50, or 75,  while animals get a choice of 25, 50, 75 or 100.
+In both cases a +/- 10% variance is also added.
 This can be quite tricky if you encounter a horde in tall grass, and the hit box is tougher.

 This option is incompatible with `-g` or `-ns`